 This study is inspired to strive to develop an Artificial neural network (ANN) that will not only predict the consequences of talking on HF mobile phones on driving performance but additionally identify the effects of additional cognitive stressors on drivers of all age groups when driving in actual time while talking on mobile phones hands-free.
 Biological nervous systems are like artificial neural networks.
 These artificial networks can be taught to provide results since they are composed of linked networks of neurons in a comparable manner to the human neural system.
 3 types of characteristics describe them: first, the interactions among the different neuron layers.
 Second, the training procedure that adjusts network weights.
 Lastly, the process that transforms the measured input of a neuron into its output.
 The ANN algorithm is based on the principle that inputs are fed into hidden nodes, and their accumulated sums are summed up.
-As a result, the output of the concealed node is subsequently swayed in a particular order (Dastres & Soori, 2021; Zakaria et al., 2024).
+As a result, the output of the concealed node is subsequently swayed in a particular order [16,17].

 Based on this research design, the classifier that produces the highest performance is the focus of the analysis.
 Therefore, we have limited the discussion of the algorithms' mathematical operands to artificial neural networks only.
 The accuracy of ANNs improves over time during learning from training data.
 Using these algorithms, data can be classified at high speeds once they have been fine-tuned for accuracy.
-Equation (1) below represents the basic mathematical operation of ANN.
+Equation 1 below represents the basic mathematical operation of ANNs.

-$Y = W\mathcal{X} + B$

-where \mathcal{X} is the input data; Y is the output; W is the weight of the neurons; and B is the bias.
+$Y = W\mathcal{X} + B$ Where \mathcal{X} is the input data Y = outputW = weight of the neurons B = bias

-As the algorithm guesses the parameters "W" and "B", it measures the accuracy of the guess, which is sometimes called the loss.
+As the algorithm guesses the parameters 'W' and 'B', it measures the accuracy of the guess, which is sometimes called the loss.
 This data is used to make another guess.
 As this is repeated, the loss decreases progressively.
-Over time, the algorithm learns how to correctly match $\simeq \mathcal{X} \simeq$ to "Y".
-Depending on the input, the parameters "W" and "B" can be changed or tweaked to achieve the desired result (Dastres & Soori, 2021; Zakaria et al., 2024).
+Over time, the algorithm learns how to correctly match 'x' to 'Y'.
+Depending on the input, the parameters 'W' and 'B' can be changed or tweaked to achieve the desired result [16,17].

 This contribution employed a neural network to classify drivers' cognitive function based on physiological markers of driver workload (BP and HR) in 2 classes (1 or 0) through a multilevel perceptron neural network, such that a "0" stipulates that the driver is loaded cognitively and a "1" specify that the driver is not loaded cognitively.
-The authors achieved this by measuring the blood pressure and heart rate of drivers while talking on a hands-free mobile phone, collecting and analyzing the data, building a network model using Python, and training, testing, and validating the data.
+The authors achieved this by measuring the blood pressure and heart rate of drivers while talking on a hands-free mobile phone, collecting and analysing the data, building a network model using Python, and training, testing, and validating the data.